pulumi/docs/content/blog/multicloud-app/index.md

 defaults, in addition to allowing you to further configure and customize how your clusters and apps are managed.

-Testing apps across various providers in this form allows you to obfuscate away the details of provider specific implementations, and focus on how your app operates in the various contexts.
+Testing apps across various providers in this form allows you to abstract away the details of provider specific implementations, and focus on how your app operates in the various contexts.